mem48/geocompr/main.md

 However, despite the growth of geospatial software that is *open source*, much of it is still not *accessible* and requires expert knowledge to use.

 A major aim of this book is to make geographical data analysis more accessible.
-As we will see in section \@ref(why-geocomputation-with-r), R is flexible language that allows access to many spatial software libraries.
+R is flexible language that allows access to many spatial software libraries (see section \@ref(why-geocomputation-with-r)).
 Before going into the details of the software, however, it is worth taking a step back and thinking about what we mean by geocomputation.

 ## What is geocomputation?